Durban

 Archaeological evidence from the Drakensberg mountains suggests that the area had been inhabited by hunter-gatherers millennia ago.
 Later, the Nguni people occupied the region.
 During Christmas 1497, Vasco da Gama saw the coast and named it Natal, the Portuguese word for Christmas.
 In 1824, English traders from Cape Colony, led by Francis Farewell and Henry Fynn, established a trading post at Port Natal, and later that year, Shaka, the Zulu king, granted them land around the Bay.
 In 1835, the settlement was named after Sir Benjamin D'Urban, then governor of Cape Colony, and became a borough in 1854.
 From 1860 onwards, indentured labourers from British India arrived in Durban, as well as later passenger Indians.
 Natal colony, which had grown, became a province of the Union of South Africa in 1910, and Durban was granted city status in 1935.

 Durban has a diverse heritage, with large Zulu, Indian, White, and Coloured populations.
-Historically, it was a popular tourist destination domestically because of its beaches and warm climate, but in recent years, tourism has declined.
-Some notable places are the Golden Mile beachfront, Botanic Gardens, the Art Gallery and Natural Science Museum at City Hall, the Tudor-style Playhouse Theatre, uShaka Marine World, and the International Convention Centre.
+Durban is a popular tourist destination domestically because of its beaches and warm climate, with an estimated 1.8 million domestic trips between January and May 2026, with approximately 134 900 international visitors during the same period.
+Some notable places are the Moses Mabhida Stadium, Golden Mile beachfront, Botanic Gardens, the Art Gallery and Natural Science Museum at City Hall, the Tudor-style Playhouse Theatre, uShaka Marine World, and the International Convention Centre.
 In addition to various architectural styles, ranging from Victorian to contemporary, Art Deco left its stamp on many of Durban's buildings.
 As of 2018, the metro area contributed 59.9% and 9.6% to the provincial and national gross domestic product, respectively; the main sectors were finance, community services, manufacturing, trade, transport, and tourism.
 Durban was one of the host cities of the 2010 FIFA World Cup, for which the Moses Mabhida Stadium was built, and is UNESCO's first City of Literature in Africa.